 Note: To submit successfully, you must provide the DUNS number on your application that was used when you registered as an Authorized Organization Representative (AOR) on Grants.gov.
-This DUNS number is typically the same number used when your organization registered with the SAM (formerly CCR -Central Contractor Registry).
+This DUNS number is typically the same number used when your organization registered with the SAM.
 If you do not enter the same DUNS number on your application as the DUNS you registered with, Grants.gov will reject your application.